realmagicgreen/magicgreen11ty/src/articles/2020-07-30-bio-cement.md

 Aggregate is mixed with our microorganisms, pressed into shape and fed an aqueous solution until hardened to specification.

 {% assign name = '-07' %}
-{% include partials/image.html, name: name, caption: 'bacteria at work' %}
+{% include 'partials/image.html', name: 'name', caption: 'bacteria at work' %}

 Their process enables materials to be formed in ambient temperatures by replacing the curing process with the formation of biologically controlled structural cement.